 In our case, the decompressor is implemented entirely in software as part of the SDT system.
 Such an approach with SDT is more flexible than a hardware based solution because it allows the decompressor to be changed.
 Unlike other software approaches, our technique decompresses only instructions that are very likely to execute, which helps to reduce the run-time overhead of decompression.
 The decompressor can even be tailored to a specific application to get the best compression ratio and lowest overhead.
 The decompressor can also be integrated into a SDT system itself.
 For instance, a binary translator could translate compressed PowerPC instructions into ARM instructions.
-However, because the decompressor is implemented in software, it can have a large performance penalty, if invoked too often.
-Likewise, SDT systems typically have main memory buffers to hold translated instructions, which can offset cost benefits of reducing external storage requirements.
-Thus, the challenge that we investigate is whether code compression can be efficiently incorporated in SDT without harming program performance and main memory footprint.
+However, because the decompressor is implemented entirely in software, it can have a large performance penalty, if invoked too often.
+Likewise, SDT systems typically have memory buffers to hold translated instructions, which can offset benefits to image compression.
+Thus, the challenge that we investigate is whether code compression can be efficiently incorporated in SDT without harming memory footprint and performance.

-We consider decompression schemes for SDT that trade-off the compressed image size (i.e., the compression ratio) and the run-time performance of decompression.
+We consider decompression schemes for SDT that tradeoff the compressed image size (i.e., the compression ratio) and the run-time performance of decompression.
 In these schemes, the program binary is decompressed based on execution paths, which ensures that only those instructions that will actually execute are decompressed.
 The first approach compresses the whole binary and decompresses those code segments that are accessed at run-time.
-The

-©2004 IEEE.
-Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE. second approach keeps the most frequently used code as uncompressed instructions and the least frequently used code as compressed instructions.
-We show that full image compression can be beneficial when program main memory is not tightly constrained, while partial image compression achieves good compression for external storage and low run-time overhead when program main memory is constrained.
+The second approach keeps the most frequently used code as uncompressed instructions and the least frequently used code as compressed instructions.
+We show that full image compression can be beneficial when memory is not tightly constrained, while partial image compression achieves good compression and low run-time overheads for constrained memory sizes.

-2. Framework
+2 Framework

-The framework and infrastructure for our work is an system-on-a-chip with external storage, a software dynamic translator, and a code compressor/decompressor.
+The framework and infrastructure for our work includes a target embedded system with external storage, a software dynamic translator, and a code compressor/decompressor.

-2.1.
-Target SoC System
+2.1 Target Embedded System

-We focus on SoCs that store program binaries in external FLASH or other storage that has a high access latency compared to on-chip SRAM.
-Our target structure reads a program from external FLASH and executes it in on-chip main memory with memory shadowing.
-Traditional memory shadowing copies the entire binary to the main memory where it executes; in this work, the binary is incrementally loaded and decompressed into a translation buffer in main memory based on execution paths.
+We focus on embedded systems that store program binaries in external FLASH or other storage that has a high access latency compared to on-chip SRAM.
+Our target architecture stores a program in FLASH and executes it in on-chip SRAM with memory shadowing.
+Traditional memory shadowing copies the entire binary to the shadow memory where it executes; in this work, the binary is incrementally loaded and decompressed into a translation buffer in shadow memory based on execution paths.
 The program executes directly from the translation buffer to achieve high performance.
-Although we focus on SoCs with external FLASH, our approach can also be used in devices that execute programs directly from FLASH with a small scratchpad memory for the translation buffer.
+Although we focus on systems with external FLASH, our approach can also be used in devices that execute programs directly from FLASH with a small scratchpad memory for the translation buffer.

 Our goal is to minimize the memory footprint of programs in external storage and to reduce the relative cost of loading the program from external storage.
 Because a compressed program has a smaller code footprint and fewer memory fetches are needed to copy the program to shadow memory (each fetch gets more information with compression) than an uncompressed program, code compression with SDT effectively manages storage requirements and can reduce the number of fetches to external storage [9].
-However, the main memory footprint and behavior of the translation buffer must be considered.
-An SDT must provide a mechanism for managing the translation buffer so old code segments that are no longer needed can be evicted from the translation buffer.
+However, the memory footprint and behavior of the translation buffer must be considered.
+The software dynamic translator must provide a mechanism for managing the translation buffer so old code segments that are no longer needed can be evicted from the translation buffer.

-2.2.
-Software Dynamic Translation
+2.2 Software Dynamic Translation